Statistics and Data Analysis: Overall: use R. Its has the largest ecosystem of statistical packages.

 - Use Julia for anything numerical

-- Use Python for scripting
+- Use Python for scripting with the

-- Use awk for text processing and jq for JSON processing
+uvpackage manager. - Use awk for text processing and jq for JSON processing

-- Use Rust if you want to be super-efficient.
+- Use Rust if efficiency matters.

 - Otherwise, use Haskell.